ncatlab/nlab-content/pages/1012.md

 * A category in which all morphisms have inverses is called a [[groupoid]].

 * An amusing exercise is to show that if $f,g,h$ are morphisms such that $f\circ g,\; g\circ h$ are defined and are isomorphisms, then $f,g,h$ are all isomorphisms.

+  * This is a special case of the **2-out-of-6-property** which is satisfied by the _weak equivalences_ in any [[homotopical category]].

-When this is applied to a  homotopy category such as $HTop$ it implies the construction of and formulae for certain homotopies.
+  * When this is applied to a  homotopy category such as $HTop$ it implies the construction of and formulae for certain homotopies.